chi2k17/Azure--Network--Protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Install Active Directory<br />
-Install Active Directory
+Login to DC-1 and install Active Directory Domain Services<br />
-Login to DC-1 and install Active Directory Domain Services Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is) Restart and then log back into DC-1 as user: mydomain.com\labuser
+Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)<br />
+Restart and then log back into DC-1 as user: mydomain.com\labuser<br />
 </p>
 <br />